Pterygium

 What is a pterygium?

-In general, pterygiums are not dangerous, though if large, they may degrade vision, particularly if they grow close to the visual axis.
+In general, pterygia are not dangerous though if large, though they may begin obscuring your vision if they grow towards the visual axis.

-More often, pterygiums cause irritation, and may become red, sore and inflamed.
+More often, pterygia cause irritation, and may become red, sore and inflamed.
 Some people are bothered by the appearance of their pterygium, which may prompt them to seek treatment.

 What treatments are available for pterygium?

-Many pterygiums require no treatment other than observation and use of sunglasses to prevent further sun damage.
+Many pterygia require no treatment other than observation and the use of sunglasses to prevent further sun damage.

 If irritation is the problem, regular lubrication may provide symptomatic relief.
-In the event of inflammation, a short course of topical steroids will often symptoms.
+In the event of inflammation, a short course of topical steroids will improve or eliminate these symptoms.

-Often when simple measures fail to control symptoms, when patients are unhappy with the appearance or when a pterygium is large, surgery is required.
+When simple measures fail to control symptoms, patients are unhappy with the appearance, or a pterygium is impacting vision, surgery may be indicated.

-Surgery involved removing the pterygium, excising a larger area of tissue around the pterygium site and closing the defect with a conjunctival graft to prevent regrowth.
-At our practice, pterygium surgery is performed by Dr Giles and Dr Steele.
+Surgery involves removing the pterygium, excising an area of tissue around the site and closing the defect with a conjunctival graft to prevent the pterygium from returning.
+At our practice, pterygium surgery is performed by Dr Giles, Dr Heinecke, Dr Nonaka and Dr Steele.